 Despite all of these benefits, gamma encoding adds a layer of complexity to the whole process of recording and displaying images.
 The next step is where most people get confused, so take this part slowly.
 A gamma encoded image has to have 'gamma correction' applied when it is viewed — which effectively converts it back into light from the original scene.
 In other words, the purpose of gamma encoding is for recording the image — not for displaying the image.
 Fortunately this second step (the 'display gamma') is automatically performed by your monitor and video card.
 The following diagram illustrates how all of this fits together:

-is Saved as a JPEG File
+is Saved as a JPEG File1.
+Image File Gamma

-on a Computer Monitor
+on a Computer Monitor2.
+Display Gamma

 1. Depicts an image in the sRGB color space (which encodes using a gamma of approx. 1/2.2).